-All downloads, whether free or chargeable, are treated as a purchase.
-Once you have added your name and email address during the purchase process you should receive an email with a downloadable link for your information sheet.
-The download link is valid for 24 hours from purchase so please ensure that you download your content from the email link before the link expires.
+All downloads are treated as a purchase.
+Once you have added your name and email address during the purchase process, you should receive an email with a downloadable link for your information sheet.
+The download link is valid for 24 hours from purchase, so please ensure that you download your content from the email link before the link expires.

-Please note that all of the information and images included in these downloads is copyright of Secret Design Studio and cannot be copied, or redistributed to others.
-If you would like to see a specific information sheet made available on a particular topic that may have broad appeal please contact Secret Design Studio.
+Please note that all of the information and images included in these downloads are copyright of Secret Design Studio and cannot be copied or redistributed to others.
+If you would like to see a specific information sheet made available on a particular topic that may have broad appeal, please contact Secret Design Studio.

-If you would like to be advised when a new download becomes available then it will be announced through our free newsletter, “Secret Design Studio’s Dispatch”, so please add your name to the mailing list found here: http://www.secretdesignstudio.com/newsletter/
+If you would like to be advised when a new download becomes available, then it will be announced through our free newsletter, “Secret Design Studio’s Dispatch”, so please add your name to the mailing list found here: https://secretdesign.wpengine.com/newsletter/

-Download #1 Secret Design Studio’s “Where to start in clearing out somebody else’s home (and what should happen to the mid-century funiture?)”
+Download #5 Secret Design Studio’s “Where to start in clearing out somebody else’s home (and what should happen to the mid-century furniture?).”

-Download #2 Secret Design Studio’s “What white is the right white to repaint my Pettit and Sevitt Home?”
+Download #6 Secret Design Studio’s “What white is the right white to repaint my Pettit and Sevitt home?”